mangabe16/lexos/doc_src/docs/user_guide/scrubbing_texts.md

 scrubber_components.register("title_case", func=title_case)
 ```

-!!! important
 To use a custom scrubbing function, you must register it _before_ you call `get_component()` or `get_components()`.

+!!! note "Developer's Note"
+    The Scrubber component registry is managed using the Python [catalogue](https://github.com/explosion/catalogue) library, which also allows you to register functions with a decorator.

+    ```python
+    @scrubber_functions.register("title_case")
+    def title_case(text: str) -> str:
+        """Our custom function to convert text to title case.""" return text.title()
+    ```

 ## Using Components

 Loaded component functions can be called like any normal function.
 For example:
-`scrubbed_text = remove_digits("Lexos123", only=["2", "3"])` will return "Lexos1".
+`scrubbed_text = remove_digits("Lexos123")` will return "Lexos".

-If you are intending to apply multiple components to a single piece of text, the more efficient method is to use a pipeline (discussed below).
+If you are intending to apply multiple components to a single text, the more efficient method is to use a pipeline (discussed below).

 ## Scrubbing Pipelines

 When scrubbing texts, we may need to apply Scrubber components in a particular order.
-For this, we need a scrubbing pipeline.
-This can be done with either the `make_pipeline()` function or the `Scrubber` class.
+For this, we need a scrubbing **pipeline**, which we can create using either the `make_pipeline()` function or the `Scrubber` class.
 Each of these methods is detailed below.

 ### Using `make_pipeline()`

-To make a pipeline with the `make_pipeline()` function, we import the function and pass our compents to it in the order we want them to be implemented.
+To make a pipeline with the `make_pipeline()` function, we import the function and pass our components to it in the order we want them to be implemented.

 ```python
 from lexos.scrubber import make_pipeline